 \textbf{Analysis on Conservatism.} Fig.~\ref{fig:box_plot} details the QP cost for each method.
 Our DPCBF consistently exhibits the lower median and mean QP cost, navigating complex scenarios with minimal deviation from the reference controller.
 In contrast, C3BF requires the largest control interventions.
 This reveals a fundamental design limitation that becomes prominent in scenarios with multiple dynamic obstacles: overlapping collision cones overly shrink the safe set.
 Consequently, the QP with C3BF constraints is forced to either decelerate constantly to maintain the minimum velocity or take a large detour from the optimal trajectory, leading to a longer time to reach the goal.
 Although the Dynamic zone-based CBF appears to have the lowest QP cost, it is highly prone to infeasibility, as shown in Fig.~\ref{fig:performance_results}.
 In scenarios with over 50 obstacles, its success rate drops to nearly 0\%.
 Furthermore, while MA-CBF-VO shows a QP cost comparable to the proposed DPCBF, it has a higher infeasibility and collision rate.
 This is because its VO constraints are soft constraints that are often relaxed in obstacle-dense environments.

-\textbf{Qualitative Trajectory Analysis.} Fig.~\ref{fig:dpcbf_trialexp_snapshot} visualizes a challenging navigation scenario where the DPCBF-based QP controlling the robot to navigate through dense group of 100 dynamic obstacles with a maximum obstacle radius of $r_{\textup{obs},\max} = 0.7$~m.
+\textbf{Qualitative Trajectory Analysis.} Fig.~\ref{fig:dpcbf_trialexp_snapshot} visualizes a challenging navigation scenario in which the DPCBF-based QP guides the robot through a dense group of 100 dynamic obstacles with a maximum obstacle radius of $r_{\textup{obs},\max} = 0.7$~m.
 We also visualize the velocity of the kinematic bicycle along its trajectory, with the corresponding QP cost and control inputs shown in Fig.~\ref{fig:dpcbf_qp_cost}.
 This demonstrates that DPCBF constraints guide the CBF-QP to effectively adjust both longitudinal and lateral motion around multiple obstacles, successfully performing safe navigation.
-Importantly, at snapshots taken at $t = 10$~s and $t = 21$~s, the union of the unsafe sets does not render the feasible space empty, whereas methods based on VO or collision cone would lead to infeasibility in the same configurations.
+Importantly, at snapshots taken at $t = 10$~s and $t = 21$~s, the union of the unsafe sets does not render the feasible space empty, whereas methods based on VO or collision cone would be infeasible in the same configurations.
 The robot is also able to regain high velocity at $t = 33$~s when the obstacles are no longer driving towards it.
 These examples highlight how DPCBF actively modifies the nominal control inputs to guarantee safety without being overly conservative.